worthingtonjg/rubiks-cube/README.md

 **TouchController**

-The TouchController controls user input for the cube as follows:
+The *TouchController* controls user input for the cube as follows:

-- TouchController.cs - script that controls the user input for the cube.
+- *TouchController.cs* - script that controls the user input for the cube.
-- Contains 27 Box Colliders - one collider for each visible face on the cube, used by the TouchController.cs to detect swiping direction.
+- *Contains 27 Box Colliders* - one collider for each visible face on the cube, used by the *TouchController.cs* to detect swiping direction.

-> There are actually 54 faces on the cube, but only 27 are visible at any one time, the box colliders that represent these 27 visible faces do not rotate with the cube.
+> Note: There are actually 54 faces on the cube, but only 27 are visible at any one time, the box colliders that represent these 27 visible faces do not rotate with the cube.
 Rather they stay in place and are used to detect touch on the visible faces of the cube.
-> See TouchController Script description below for more details.
+> See *TouchController* Script description below for more details.

 **CubeController**

-The CubeController defines the visual layout of the cube, controls the cube as follows:
+The *CubeController* defines the visual layout of the cube, controls the cube as follows:

-- CubeController.cs - script that maintains state, tracks cubies, and controls rotation of the cube and the slices in the cube.
+- *CubeController.cs* - script that maintains state, tracks cubies, and controls rotation of the cube and the slices in the cube.
-- Contains 27 Cubies - each cubie represents one piece of the cube (1 core, 8 corners, 12 edges, 6 centers)
+- *Contains 27 Cubies* - each cubie represents one piece of the cube (1 core, 8 corners, 12 edges, 6 centers)

-> See Cubie and CubeController script descriptions below for more details.
+> See *Cubie* and *CubeController* script descriptions below for more details.

 **SideColliders**